 Dry herb vaporizers are a relatively new technology, which might make you wonder if you actually need one.
 Is it really worth switching to vaporizing from smoking marijuana from a joint, pipe, or bong?

-If you're a beginner to all this, you might still be wondering what a dry herb vaporizer is.
-In a nutshell, a dry herb vaporizer is a device that heats up cannabis and releases cannabinoids like THC and CBD, as well as terpenes, into vapor.
+In a nutshell, a dry herb vape is a device that heats up cannabis and releases cannabinoids like THC and CBD into vapor.
 Inhale the vapor, and you get the fun effects of whatever weed strain you've chosen.

-But is it worth the cost?
-Or is it all just hype?
+But are vaporizers worth the cost?
+Or are they all just hype?

-Vaporizing is better in every way: it's more efficient with your herb, it's better for lung health compared with smoking marijuana or cigarettes, and it produces less smell and is more discreet.
+Vaporizing is better than smoking in every way.
+It's more efficient with your herb, it's better for lung health compared with smoking marijuana or cigarettes, and it smells less and is more discreet.
 It even has a better taste.

 Vaping cannabis will give you stronger effects than smoking the same amount of herb.
-There was a study done in 2018 that compared the THC blood concentration levels between smokers and people vaping dry herbs.
+A study in 2018 compared the THC blood concentration levels between smokers and people vaping dry herbs.
 The people that vaped had over 40% more THC absorbed into their bloodstream.